 Electric power prices impact the revenue that the Corporation receives on the sale of surplus power from the Christina Lake Project cogeneration facilities.
-The Alberta power pool price strengthened by 57% in the first quarter of 2023 compared to the same period of 2022.
-The increase reflects the pass through of facility operating cost escalation including higher carbon tax costs, increased offer pricing for marginal power generation in Alberta, and elevated export market pricing.
+The Alberta power pool price strengthened by 31% and 42% in the three and six months ended June 30, 2023 compared to the same periods of 2022.
+These increases reflect the pass through of facility operating cost escalation including higher carbon tax costs, increased offer pricing for marginal power generation in Alberta, and elevated export market pricing.

-9. OTHER OPERATING RESULTS
+8. OTHER OPERATING RESULTS